The Email

 This made Kyle break out with laughter, which he tended to do for many reasons.

-His co-worker made a face of contemplation, choosing how to state the obvious without being degrading.
+Kyle gave a silent face of contemplation.
+Jimmy knew he was choosing how to state the obvious without being too degrading.

 “I already put in my two weeks.
-I don’t think I am a great fit.”
-Jimmy said with a shrug.
+This stuff is interesting, but I don’t think I am a great fit and I don’t want to extend myself so hard to make myself fit.
+If that makes sense. ” Jimmy said with a shrug.

 “Make sure to eat something today.” he said.

 Jimmy had not eaten very much since getting to the worksite at 7:00 am.
-Working all day did put a strain on his body, although not as much as the mental drain since Rico’s outburst and Garret’s strange calm, yet withheld sternness this morning.
-The meeting this morning with Garret gave him a heads-up that something was wrong since sending the email last night.
+Working all day did put a strain on his body, although not as much as the mental drain a few minutes ago since Rico’s outburst and Garret’s strange evasion of questions and sternness this morning.

-“This week might be easier than we thought.”
-Kyle said getting out from under the platform, “Rico was going to show you how to set up the basics of the control wrack for the security system, but since you will be leaving the company he will probably put you on some other duty.
+“This week might be easier than you thought.”
+Kyle said getting out from under the platform to stretch, “Rico was going to show you how to set up the basics of the control wrack for the security system, but since you will be leaving the company he will probably put you on some other duty.
 You know, you don’t need to learn something complex if you leave.”

 Jimmy held the apple in his hands and squeezed it tight.